openservicebrokerapi/servicebroker/spec.md

 marketplace of a platform and Service Brokers.

 The Service Broker is the component of the service that implements the Service Broker API, for which a platform's marketplace is a client.
-Service brokers are responsible for advertising a catalog of service offerings and service plans to the marketplace, and acting on requests from the marketplace for provisioning, binding, unbinding, and deprovisioning.
+Service Brokers are responsible for advertising a catalog of Service Offerings and Service Plans to the marketplace, and acting on requests from the marketplace for provisioning, binding, unbinding, and deprovisioning.

-In general, provisioning reserves a resource on a service; we call this reserved resource a service instance.
-What a service instance represents can vary by service.
+In general, provisioning reserves a resource on a service; we call this reserved resource a Service Instance.
+What a Service Instance represents can vary by service.
 Examples include a single database on a multi-tenant server, a dedicated cluster, or an account on a web application.

 What a binding represents MAY also vary by service.
-In general creation of a binding either generates credentials necessary for accessing the resource or provides the service instance with information for a configuration change.
+In general creation of a binding either generates credentials necessary for accessing the resource or provides the Service Instance with information for a configuration change.

 A platform marketplace MAY expose services from one or many Service Brokers, and an individual Service Broker MAY support one or many platform marketplaces